Queensland Sexual Assault Network Inc.

-The Queensland Sexual Assault Network (QSAN) is a network of non-Government services funded to provide specialist Sexual Assault Support and Prevention Programs in Queensland.
-QSAN is committed to working collaboratively towards ensuring all Queenslanders who experience sexual violence recently or historically, regardless of age, gender, sexual orientation, cultural background receive a high quality response in line with best practice, client centred principles.
-QSAN and its members strongly adhere to a gendered analysis of sexual violence underpinned by trauma informed approaches that meet survivors’ recovery and support needs.
+The Queensland Sexual Assault Network Inc. (QSAN) is a network of non-Government services.
+We are funded to provide specialist sexual assault counselling, support and prevention programs in Queensland.
+QSAN is the peak body for sexual violence prevention and support organisations in Queensland.
+We are committed to working collaboratively towards ensuring all Queenslanders who experience sexual violence – recently or historically, regardless of age, gender, sexual orientation, cultural background – receive a high quality response in line with best practice, client-centred principles.
+QSAN and its members strongly adhere to a gendered analysis of sexual violence.
+This is underpinned by trauma-informed approaches that meet survivors’ recovery and support needs.

-QSAN member services are across the state of Queensland and represent a depth and diversity of specialised knowledge and service delivery approaches.
-Gendered analysis and flexibility to provide trauma informed support for survivors of sexual violence (in particular those who are most vulnerable and at risk) has been the focus of this network since its inception.
+QSAN member services are across the state of Queensland.
+Our services represent a depth and diversity of specialised knowledge and service delivery approaches.
+With gendered analysis and flexibility, the focus of this network has been to provide trauma-informed support for survivors of sexual violence (in particular those who are most vulnerable and at risk).

-Within this breadth of service delivery is the benefit of specialised services (such as WWILD, Sisters Inside, Murrigunyah, Immigrant Women’s Support Service, Zig Zag and Living Well) and specialist programs that develop and share best practice responses to those who are
+Within this breadth of service delivery is the benefit of specialised services (such as Murrigunyah, WWILD, Immigrant Women’s Support Service, Zig Zag and Living Well) and specialist programs that develop and share best practice responses to those who are

 - Aboriginal and Torres Strait Islander

 - Children and Young People engaging in sexually harmful behaviours

 QSAN member services value cooperation, collaboration and support between services to achieve our aims of: